Professor Michael Walls BSc PhD MIMMM C.Phys C.Eng FInstP

-In 1984, he moved into industry in Technical Director and then Managing Director roles within VG Instruments plc (now Thermo-Fisher Scientific).
-His team at VG was the first to develop the gallium Focused Ion Beam (FIB) technology and the world’s first Imaging Time-of-Flight SIMS.
+In 1984, he moved into industry, first in Technical Director and then in Managing Director roles within VG Instruments plc (now Thermo-Fisher Scientific).
+His team at VG was the first to develop Focused Ion Beam (FIB) technology and the world’s first Imaging Time-of-Flight SIMS.
 VG Instruments won the Queen’s Award for Export Achievement in 1987.
-He then went on to found a series of high technology companies involved in thin film optical coating, thermal management systems and atom probe instrumentation.
-In 1996, one of these companies, Applied Vision Ltd, won the Queen’s Award for Technological Achievement for pioneering the use of magnetron sputtering to deposit anti-reflection coatings on ophthalmic lenses.
-Applied Vision Ltd was later acquired by the BOC Group in 2001.
+He then went on to be a founder of a series of high technology companies.

-He has been responsible for more than 100 publications including 3 books and 15 patents.
+He has published more than 250 research papers, 3 books and 21 patents.